 DiRado swam a lifetime best 400M Individual Medley in the finals to win the Silver Medal with a time of 4:31.15, losing only to new World Record holder, the Iron Lady, Katinka Hosszu.

 DiRado added a bronze medal to her collection in the 200M Individual Medley with a time of 2:08.79.

 DiRado was also apart of the women’s 4×200 freestyle relay along with Katie Ledecky, Leah Smith, and Allison Schmitt.
 The relay won a gold medal with a time of 7:43.03, DiRado split a 1:56.39 as the third leg of the relay.

-DiRado is now a gold medalist, winning the 200M Backstroke by just .06 seconds to runner up, Katinka Hossz
+DiRado earned an individual gold medalist, winning the 200M Backstroke by just .06 seconds to runner up, Katinka Hosszu.

 Originally developed by Christina Wright